-is not the Bahamas or in the Caribbean, more precisely located 1000 miles north in the Atlantic Ocean.
-Often referred to as one island, Bermuda is actually an archipelago comprised of 181 islands connected by bridge, ferry or personal water craft.
-The water is the most incredible colors, teal in the deep and turquoise in the shallows.
+Bermuda is not the Bahamas or in the Caribbean, but more precisely it is an island chain located 1000 miles due north in the Atlantic Ocean.
+Often referred to as one island, Bermuda is actually an archipelago comprised of 181 islands connected by bridges, ferries or personal watercraft.
+The teal and turquoise water surrounding the shallow islands is crisp and inviting.

 Bermuda Cedar, Juniperus bermudiana

 Quite an amazing feat to build 2 ships in under a year, out of salvaged materials and felled cedar while stranded on an island in 1609.
 The above is a replica of Deliverance, which brought much-needed supplies to the new colony of Jamestown, Virginia.